Russian Natural Gas: who really benefits from the sabotage NS1 and NS2 ?

 There are 4 levels to understand who had interest in organising sabotage of Nord Stream.

 Level 1 Physical Market

-Main russian gas competitors delevering gaz to Europe benefit from the demise of NS1 and NS2: Qatar and US shale gas.
+Main russian gas competitors delevering gaz to Europe are benefiting from the demise of NS1 and NS2.
+That is to say mainly Qatar and US shale gas.

 Level 2 Speculation

 Russia is benefiting from a further panic in gas market prices.